pytorch-fdn/foundation-hosted/README.md

 ## Acceptance

-Once projects are accepted into the Sandbox, CNCF staff will open a project onboarding issue for the project based on [project onboarding template](https://github.com/cncf/sandbox/blob/main/.github/ISSUE_TEMPLATE/project-onboarding.md) - this may take a few days to get created.
-If you would like to start looking at the items on that list now, then you will be ready when for when the issue is opened.
-This is a test
+Once projects are accepted into the community will follow the process...